Rdevrie2/Random-Forest-Example/ReadMe.txt

 For some reason, Github will not always load the notebook.
 To fix this, you can select the project .ipynb URL, which is as follows: https://github.com/Rdevrie2/Random-Forest-Example/blob/main/DMAP_SP21_Final_Project.ipynb

 Then open up Google Colab, in the menu at the top select 'File', and then 'Open Notebook'.
 After this select the 'GitHub' tab and post in the URL I have shown above, that should allow the notebook to open and run!
+This is preferred to viewing the notebook an GitHub as this way you can run the examples yourself and play with the numbers should you so choose!